Quantitative Verification with Neural Networks: Experimental Evaluation

-It should be noted that our method is inherently stochastic.
-One reason is the random initialisation of the neural template's parameters in the learning phase.
-In program-agnostic synthesis, an additional source of randomness is the sampling of successor states.
-So that the results accurately reflect the performance of our method, the random seed for these sources of randomness is selected differently for each test.
-An additional source of non-determinism arises from the SMT solver Z3 as it generates counterexamples: this cannot be controlled externally.
-Benchmarks are run on a machine with an Nvidia A40 GPU, and involve the assertion-violation analysis of programs created using the following two patterns: \begin{description} \item[Unreliable Hardware] These are programs that execute on unreliable hardware.
+\begin{description} \item[Unreliable Hardware] These are programs that execute on unreliable hardware.
 The goal is to upper bound the probability that the program fails to terminate due to a hardware fault.
-A simple example is \texttt{faulty\_loop}, whose source code is presented in \cref{sec:casestudies}, \Cref{lst:faulty}, and which consists of a loop which may violate an assertion with small probability, modelling a hardware fault. \item[Robot Motion] These programs model an agent (e.g., a robot) that moves within a physical environment.
+A simple example is \texttt{faulty\_loop}, whose source code is presented in \Cref{lst:faulty}, and which consists of a loop which may violate an assertion with small probability, modelling a hardware fault. \item[Robot Motion] These programs model an agent (e.g., a robot) that moves within a physical environment.
 In these benchmarks, the uncertainty in control and sensing is modelled probabilistically.
 The environment contains a target region and a hazardous region.
 The goal is to upper bound the probability that the robot enters the hazardous region.
-We provide the program \texttt{repulse100} as an example (\cref{sec:casestudies}, \cref{lst:repulse}), which is a variant of {\tt repulse} (\cref{fig:Intuition}) containing a modified assertion and initial state.
+We provide the program \texttt{repulse100} as an example (\cref{lst:repulse}), which is a variant of {\tt repulse} (\cref{fig:Intuition}) containing a modified assertion and initial state.
 The program models the motion of a robot in a one-dimensional environment, starting at ${\tt x} = 10$.
 The target region is where ${\tt x} < 0$, and hazardous region is where ${\tt x} > 100$.
 As with {\tt repulse}, in each iteration there is an equal probability of ${\tt x}$ being decremented by 2, and $x$ being incremented by 1. \end{description} Several of the programs are based on benchmarks used in prior work focusing on other types of supermartingales \cite{mdranking,DBLP:conf/cav/ChakarovS13}.
 Additionally, there are several benchmarks that are entirely new.

 The results are reported in Table~\ref{tab:results}.
 The table is divided into three sections.
 The first section shows the benchmarks where Farkas' Lemma cannot be applied, and where only our method is capable of producing a bound.
 The second section shows examples where both methods are able to produce a bound, but our method produces a notably better bound.
 The third section shows benchmarks where both methods produce comparable bounds.